affloud/teachable-coupons/README.md

-# teachable Free Trial, Coupons and Pricing Plans in 2025
+# Teachable Coupons, Free Trial & Discount Offers 2025

 **Teachable** is a popular **online course creation and selling platform** that allows individuals and businesses to build, market, and sell **online courses, coaching services, and digital products**.
 It is designed for creators who want to **monetize their knowledge** without needing technical skills or custom web development.